RDFBones/RDFBones-O/docs/bestpractice/bestpractice_main.rst

 Semantic Research Data Modelling: Best Practice
 ===============================================

-Placeholder page for the main page of the best practice section.
+This is the section about best practice.